-I, the undersigned, author of this work, understand the at James Cook University will make this thesis available for use within the University ty Library and, via the Australiar Digital Theses network, for use elsewhere.
-I understand that, as an unpublished work, a thesis ha as significant protection under the Copyright Act and; I do not wish to place any further restriction on access ss to this work.
-Signature Date
+I, the undersigned, author of this work, understand that James Cook University will make this thesis available for use within the University Library and, via the Australian Digital Theses network, for use elsewhere.

+I understand that, as an unpublished work, a thesis has significant protection under the Copyright Act and;

+I do not wish to place any further restriction on access to this work.